PlexDevelopment/Website/docs/customization/config.md

 The text here will appear on the server list.
 ### server.colorize_motd
 This determines if the message of the day should randomly be colorized.
 You can disable this option and manually colorize your MOTD.
+### server.sample
+This lets you specify a custom message under the player count in the server list.

+## Titles
+### titles.masterbuilders
+A list of players who will show up as a masterbuilder.

+### titles.owners
+A list of players who will show up as an owner.

 ## Banning
 ### banning.message
 This message will appear whenever a player tries to join the server, but is banned.
 You can use any color coding you would like here.

+## Chat
+### chat.max_tag_length
+Default: `16`
+The maximum length a tag may be in game.

+### chat.name-color
+Default: `f`
+The default color a tag should be if a player doesn't specify any colors.

 ## Commands
 ### comamnds.permissions